 The battery charger is an encapsulated, solid-state unit that supplies a DC charging voltage to the generator starting battery while the generator is operating.
-The battery charging circuit is separate from the AC output of the generator.
+The battery charging circuit is comprised of a separate AC winding from the AC output of the generator.

-A separate group of stator windings, protected by a 30-amp, in line fuse, supplies AC voltage to a bridge rectifier which converts the AC current to supply the charging unit.
+A separate group of stator windings, protected by a 30-amp, in line fuse, supplies AC voltage to a bridge rectifier, which converts the AC current to supply the charging unit.
 The unit senses the needs of the starting battery and supplies a DC charge when one is needed.
 A 30-amp blade type fuse is in the wiring harness behind the fuel filter.